-Realtors will also utilize correct comparables to use when identifying your property and deciding how much to pay for the property.
+Real estate agents will also utilize correct comparables to use when identifying your property and deciding how much to pay for the property.
 They will provide this data free of charge, in hopes of earning your business in buying or selling your property.
-Here is an example of a list of comps that a realtor will give you.
+Here is an example of a list of comps that a real estate agent will give you.

 3. Verify Condition of Fix and Flip Properties